sebtiz13/homecluster/docs/installation/development-sandbox.md

 The sandbox is intended for trying out the cluster without any hardware or testing changes before applying them to the production environment.

-The local cluster have `local.vm` as base domain.
+The local cluster have `local.vm` as base domain but this can be changed by passing `DOMAIN_NAME` environment variable.

 ## Prerequisites